 Baroness Cumberlege stated, “I look forward to undertaking this tremendously important review and in particular to working with patients to ensure that our health system learns from those it may have failed.
 It’s essential that voices aren’t just listened to, but properly heard, and that whenever appropriate, the system promptly learns lessons and makes changes”.

-While the inquiry is still ongoing, an early recommendation by Baroness Cumberlege relating to the surgical mesh scandal (that its use should be paused and not resumed until several strict criteria have been met), has been implemented by the government.
-Given the hard-line taken to ensure the ongoing safety of patients so far, it is reasonable to assume similarly strict recommendations may be made regarding Sodium Valproate – only time will tell.
+While the Review was ongoing, an early recommendation by Baroness Cumberlege relating to the surgical mesh scandal (that its use should be paused and not resumed until several strict criteria have been met), has been implemented by the government.

 Bringing a claim for compensation